klimatas/klimatas-core/doc/build-unix.md

     sudo apt-get install libqrencode-dev

-Once these are installed, they will be found by configure and a trttium-qt executable will be built by default.
+Once these are installed, they will be found by configure and a kts-qt executable will be built by default.

+### Fedora

+#### Dependency Build Instructions

+Build requirements:

+    sudo dnf install which gcc-c++ libtool make autoconf automake compat-openssl10-devel libevent-devel boost-devel libdb4-devel libdb4-cxx-devel gmp-devel python3

+Optional:

+    sudo dnf install miniupnpc-devel zeromq-devel

+To build with Qt 5 you need the following:

+    sudo dnf install qt5-qttools-devel qt5-qtbase-devel protobuf-devel

+libqrencode (optional) can be installed with:

+    sudo dnf install qrencode-devel

 Notes
 -----
-The release is built with GCC and then "strip trttiumd" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip ktsd" to strip the debug symbols, which reduces the executable size by about 90%.